Alexander Megos: Climbing career

-Since 2006, Alexander Megos has been climbing competitively.
+Competition climbing

+Megos started competition climbing in 2006.
 He won two youth European Championship titles (2009 and 2010) and was the runner-up in the youth World Champion in 2011.
 In 2009, he won every single competition in the EYC series.
 In 2017, he was the runner-up in bouldering at the European Championship and won his first World Cup in the lead climbing discipline in Briançon, France, on 21 July 2018.